JPMorgan less worried on loans as trading booms | Business

 JPMorgan less worried on loans as trading booms

 JPMorgan Chase & Co comfortably beat Wall Street estimates for third-quarter profit on Tuesday as the largest U.S. bank gained from a boom in trading in financial markets and set aside virtually no provisions for loan losses.
-JPMorgan is widely seen as a barometer for the health of the broader economy, and its robust performance this quarter bodes well for Bank of America and other large lenders reporting this week.
-Its shares jumped 1.7% in premarket trading.
+The strong show from JPMorgan, widely seen as a barometer for the health of the broader economy, bodes well for Bank of America and other large lenders reporting this week.
+Its shares were slightly higher in early trading.

+After taking a $10.5 billion hit against future bad loans in the previous quarter, the bank's management said it was less worried about losses than it was three months ago and set aside just $611 million.
+"Our base case has improved a bit from the second quarter," said CFO Jennifer Piepszak on a post-earnings conference call.

+JPMorgan's management, however, struck a cautionary note, saying that macroeconomic uncertainty remains high and warned that the broader economy would suffer if Congress was not able to strike a deal on the coronavirus stimulus package.
+"A good, well designed stimulus package will simply increase the chances that we'll have better outcomes.
+But there's so much uncertainty," Chief Executive Officer Jamie Dimon said.

-The upbeat results were driven in part by a huge fall in the reserve provisions it puts aside - just $611 million, compared with the $10.5 billion three months ago, suggesting the bank believes it has taken the bulk of the pain for now for the coronavirus-driven slump.
-Trading was another bright spot for the quarter, even as the pandemic decimated the U.S. economy, with thousands of businesses shutting down and the unemployment rate soaring.
+"If better outcomes happen, we are over-reserved by $10 billion.
+If the double-dip happens, we would be under-reserved by $20 billion."
+Trading was another bright spot during the quarter, even as the pandemic decimated the U.S. economy, with thousands of businesses shutting down and the unemployment rate soaring.
 The economic fallout of the pandemic has triggered one of the worst recessions in decades.

+"To us, the single-most important fact is that asset quality remains much more stable than one would have thought in February, March or April ...
+On balance, a very positive start to bank earnings season," Oppenheimer analysts wrote in a note to clients.
+ROBUST NUMBERS

 Overall revenue fell slightly to $29.9 billion, but still came in ahead of analysts' expectations.
 Revenue from three of its four main reporting lines rose, including trading, which jumped 30% to $6.6 billion.
 Strong growth from capital markets and investment banking helped offset declines in its consumer business.